|Module Title||CONCEPTS IN PROGRAMMING|

 Personal transferable skills are an important quality of any software engineer and form an important part of this module.

-The Java programming language is used as a basis for illustrating the concepts covered by the syllabus.
-The intention of the supervised practical sessions is to enhance the problem solving and programming skills of participants, giving them practical experience of writing software systems in Java.
+This module aims to introduce students to the concepts of programming in the large.
+Though the module revisits the technique of functional decomposition, the main emphasis is placed on object-based design.
+The Java programming language is used as a basis for illustrating these concepts.
+The intention of the supervised practical sessions is to enhance the programming skills of participants, giving them practical experience of writing software systems in Java.

 Weekly tutorials provide the pastoral support for the first semester and give a forum for discussing the technical aspects of material presented in this module.